alamedyang/natlang-parser/docs-sources/top.md

 ```
 dialog exampleDialogName {
   Trekkie
   "Me want to wish you a happy birthday, %PLAYER%."

   PLAYER
   "Aww, gee, thanks, Farmer %Trekkie%!"
 }
 ```

-And since MGS Natlang is whitespace agnostic, it can become as compact as you want:
+And since MGS Natlang is white space agnostic, it can become as compact as you want:

 ```
 dialog exampleDialog2 {
   PLAYER "Neat."
 }
 ```